cmbiwer/guardian-inj/README.md

 # guardian-inj

-**This project has been moved to the CDS user apps SVN for implementation.**
+**This project has been moved to the non-public CDS user apps SVN for implementation.**

 This is a repository for developing a Guardian node manager to perform hardware injections in LIGO.